aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/manage-brightness-contrast-psd-layers/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Manage Brightness and Contrast in PSD Layers - Java
+# Adjust Brightness PSD Java – Manage Brightness & Contrast

 ## Introduction

 Are you a graphic designer or a developer who frequently works with PSD (Photoshop Document) files?
-Do you find yourself needing to adjust the brightness and contrast of layers in these files but lack the know-how to automate this task using Java?
-Well, you're in luck!
-In this tutorial, we're going to dive into how to manage brightness and contrast in PSD layers using the Aspose.PSD library for Java.
-This will not only save you time but also enhance your creative workflow.
-Let's roll up our sleeves and get started!
+Do you need to **adjust brightness psd java** quickly and reliably without leaving your Java environment?
+In this tutorial, we’ll show you exactly how to change PSD layer brightness and contrast using the Aspose.PSD library for Java.
+You’ll walk away with a reusable code snippet that can be integrated into any automated image‑processing pipeline.
+Let’s roll up our sleeves and get started!

+## Quick Answers
+- **What library do I need?** Aspose.PSD for Java
+- **Can I change multiple layers at once?** Yes – iterate through all `BrightnessContrastLayer` objects.
+- **What Java version is required?** JDK 8 or higher.
+- **Do I need a license for production?** Yes, a commercial license is required for non‑evaluation use.
+- **Is the code compatible with Maven/Gradle projects?** Absolutely – just add the Aspose.PSD dependency.

+## What is “adjust brightness psd java”?

+Adjusting brightness in a PSD file via Java means programmatically modifying the `BrightnessContrastLayer` values, allowing you to automate visual tweaks that would otherwise require manual work in Photoshop.

+## Why adjust brightness and contrast in PSD layers?

+- **Speed up batch processing** – perfect for large design libraries.
+- **Maintain layer structure** – only the targeted adjustment layers are altered, preserving masks and effects.
+- **Integrate into CI/CD pipelines** – generate preview images or thumbnails automatically.

 ## Prerequisites

 Before we embark on this exciting journey of manipulating PSD files with Java, it's essential to ensure that you have everything you need set up correctly.
 Here’s what you’ll require to successfully complete this tutorial:

-1. Java Development Kit (JDK): Ensure you have JDK 8 or above installed on your machine.
+1. **Java Development Kit (JDK)** – Ensure you have JDK 8 or above installed on your machine.
 You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).

-2. Aspose.PSD for Java Library: To work with PSD files, you will need the Aspose.PSD library.
+2. **Aspose.PSD for Java Library** – To work with PSD files, you will need the Aspose.PSD library.
 You can download the latest version from the [release page](https://releases.aspose.com/psd/java/).

-3. IDE of Your Choice: An Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans is preferred for writing and running your Java code.
+3. **IDE of Your Choice** – An Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans is preferred for writing and running your Java code.

-4. Basic Knowledge of Java: Familiarity with Java programming will help you understand the code snippets we’ll be working with.
+4. **Basic Knowledge of Java** – Familiarity with Java programming will help you understand the code snippets we’ll be working with.

 Once you’ve got these prerequisites in place, we’re ready to proceed.
 Now, grab your favorite code editor and let's get coding!